dymmond/esmerald/docs/en/docs/encoders.md

 ### Register the Encoder

-Well, building the encoders is good fun but it does nothing to Esmerald unless you make it aware those in fact exist and should be used.
+Well, building the encoders is good fun but it does nothing to Ravyn unless you make it aware those in fact exist and should be used.

 There are different ways of registering the encoders.